 - 1 1/2 pounds ground pork

 - 1 tablespoon dried basil

 - 1 egg

 - 1/2 teaspoon ground pepper

-The meatballs finish cooking in the sauce, but if you’re serving them right away, make sure the internal temperature is at least 160 degrees or higher.
+The meatballs finish cooking in the sauce.
+If you want to eat them as is, make sure the internal temperature is at least 160 degrees.

 When we make homemade meatballs, we have them with pasta the first night, and they we use them in meatball subs or with leftover pasta later on.

-They also make great appetizers, and you can serve them with a tangy barbecue sauce or maybe even sweet and sour sauce, instead.
+They also make great appetizers, and you can serve them with a tangy chipotle barbecue sauce or maybe even a sweet cranberry orange sauce, instead.